kapilgehlot-tal/GLS/README.md

 #### Test #4
 - If you don't want to search images then click on Next Button instead of hit ENTER !! and go to google.com again.
-- You can see step counter as well Back , Done button and "Click here to search" tip
+- You can see step counter as well Back , Done button and "Click here to search" tip.
 - Enter any query to search data (Ex- Sachin) or you can click "Done" button to complete the guide.
 - After click on DONE button you can see "Thank you !!!" tip with close button to close the guide.